 The photographs below, give a flavour of recent ones

 We hold a flower festival each July in conjunction with Hayfield Wells Dressing.
 Many come to and view the chapel at its best and to sample our home made refreshments.
 Coach parties can be catered for.
-See our recent images page for photos from 2018.
+See our recent images page

 This popular event is sometimes held near Shrove Tuesday.
 We play games and enjoy freshly cooked pancakes.